ewiklund/MyWebpage/README.md

 This webpage was created from a practice point of view.
-There are a lot of different features which I'm listing below:
+There are a lot of different features which I've listed below:

 - When you hover over the header, it changes color and the text size becomes bigger.
 - Some text generated from lorem ipsum.
 At the end of the first p tag, there is a link to one of my favorites "Bret Fisher's video" about Kubernetes.